ProRail: Railinfrabeheer

-Timetable Management
+Timetable management

 The capacity the whole railway network is controlled by ProRail.
-Every year on the second sunday of december the new timetable of the following year goes into effect, but planning this new timetable is done years in advance.
+Every year on the second Sunday of December the new timetable for the following year goes into effect.
+Planning this new timetable is done years in advance.
 In the planning stage all users can state the train services they wish to operate in this year.

 Companies using the ProRail network are: